 The reverend proceeded to replace the tracks with a roadway deck and built approaches to his new purchase.
 Two buildings were constructed on the New Jersey side: one for toll collection and the other for living quarters for the toll collector.
 The toll to cross the Delaware was only a quarter.

 During the 1920s and 1930s, Pennsylvania and New Jersey began purchasing bridges along the Delaware River under the Joint Commission for the Elimination of Toll Bridges.
 Darlington balked at the low amount initially offered by the commission to purchase the bridge, and raised the selling price to $275,000.
-The commission agreed to that price and took ownership in 1933.
-Their first order of business was to remove the tolls.
+The commission agreed to that price and took ownership in 1933, with their first order of business being the removal of the tolls.

 |The route of US 46 in the early 1940s.
 (Pennsylvania Department of Highways (left) and USGS (right))|

-Once both bridges were opened to traffic in December 1953, US 46's alignment was changed making it an intrastate US route which it is to this day.
+Once both bridges were opened to traffic only weeks apart in early December 1953, US 46's alignment was changed making it an intrastate US route which it is to this day.
 The DRJTBC closed Darlington's Bridge at Delaware Station on April 3, 1954 and subsequently demolished it soon after.

 |Western Terminus:||US 611 at State Street in Portland|